igor-240340/Float32AVR/README.md

 This library provides floating-point routines with single precision for AVR microcontrollers.
 It has been built entirely from the ground up, with all floating-point algorithms developed based on fundamental binary arithmetic principles.

 The main goal of this library is not for production use but rather for educational purposes, allowing users to understand and experiment with floating-point arithmetic.
-This library can be easily ported to any microcontroller unit (MCU).
+This library can be easily ported to any microcontroller.

 ## IEEE 754 Compliance